yard

 Think in three blocks: spring, summer, and late season.
 Aim for at least one purple workhorse in each block for your zone.

-Spring bloomers include bulbs like purple tulip clumps, early perennials such as bearded iris fans, and shrubs like classic lilac shrubs.
-These wake up cold zones before the heat lovers are ready.
+Spring bloomers include purple tulip clumps and early perennials such as bearded iris fans.
+Classic lilac shrubs wake up cold zones before the heat lovers are ready.

 Summer carries the show in most yards.
-Plants such as upright salvia spikes, purple coneflower clumps, and scented lavender rows hold color during hot months with very little fuss.
+Plants such as upright salvia spikes and purple coneflower clumps hold color during hot months with very little fuss.
+Scented lavender rows can carry the same stretch of season.

 Late season is where many gardens stall.
 In zones 5–8, purple asters and fall mums can keep beds from looking tired.
-In warmer zones, purple lantana and trailing verbena keep flowering into November.
+In warmer zones, purple lantana keeps flowering deep into fall.
+Trailing verbena can carry the same job into November.

 The easiest way to guarantee season-long purple is to choose at least one plant per bloom window for your zone.
 Write them down in a simple three-column list before you buy anything.